seyonechithrananda/seyonechithrananda.github.io/index.md

                 [<a href="https://github.com/microsoft/olfaction" title="Code" target="_blank" rel="noreferrer noopener">Github</a>]
                 <p></p>
                 <p>
-                  The sense of smell remains poorly understood, especially in contrast to visual and auditory coding.
-At the core of our sense of smell is the olfactory information flow, in which odorant molecules activate a subset of our olfactory receptors and combinations of unique receptor activations code for unique odors.
-Here, we develop a novel, biologically-inspired approach that first maps odorant molecules to their respective OR activation profiles and subsequently predicts their odor percepts.
-Despite a lack of overlap between molecules with OR activation data and percept annotations, our joint model improves percept prediction by leveraging the OR activation profile of each odorant as auxiliary features in predicting its percepts.
+                  At the core of our sense of smell is the olfactory system, in which odorant molecules activate a subset of human olfactory receptors, and combinations of unique receptor activations code for unique odors.
+Here, we develop a novel, biologically-inspired approach that first maps odorant molecules to their respective OR receptors and subsequently predicts their odor percepts.
+Our joint model improves percept prediction by leveraging the OR activation profile of each odorant as auxiliary features in predicting its percepts.
 We also further study the odorant-OR models predictive ability, showing it can distinguish binding patterns across unique OR families, as well as between protein-coding genes or frequently occuring pseudogenes in the human olfactory subgenome.
-This work may aid in the potential discovery of novel odorant ligands targeting functions of orphan ORs, and in further characterizing the relationship between chemical structures and percepts.
-In doing so, we hope to advance our understanding of olfactory perception and the design of new odorants with desired perceptual qualities.
+                  This work may aid in the potential discovery of novel odorant ligands driving the signalling of orphan ORs, and in further characterizing the relationship between chemical structures and odor perception.
                 </p>

               </td>